 Is tangerine essential oil safe for children?
 Yes.

 Cautions: Tangerine can cause skin sensitization if the oil becomes oxidized.
-Tangerine oil does NOT cause photosensitivity, and you don't have to avoid the sun after using the oil.
+Unlike some citrus oils, tangerine oil does NOT cause photosensitivity, and you don't have to avoid the sun after using the oil.

 Aromatherapy: A Complete Guide to the Healing Art: Tangerine may help relieve insomnia, lymph congestion, and indigestion.
 May help with fat loss.
 One of the safest citrus oils for children and pregnant women.

 The Complete Book of Essential Oils and Aromatherapy: Uses of tangerine essential oil include helping relieve nervous exhaustion, insomnia caused by stress, mild muscle spasm, cellulite, digestive problems, flatulence, constipation, and bodily congestion.
 The oil can also help you feel better if you are constantly tired, irritable, generally dispirited, or overly anxious.

 375 Essential Oils and Hydrosols: Tangerine is relaxing.
 Use the oil for overexcited children, insomnia, and mental distress.